Defining a custom step (transform) sequence

 - Since saveafp is a terminating transform, the job is not printed but is marked complete at this point.

-To create a transform sequence, use this procedure from the InfoPrint Manager Administration GUI:
+To create a custom step (transform) sequence, use this procedure from the InfoPrint Manager GUI:

 - Select the printer that you want to send the job to.

-- Click Printer → Properties to open the Printer Properties notebook for the selected printer.
+- Open the Printer Properties notebook for the selected printer.

-- Use the Add and Remove buttons to specify the transforms in the sequence that they should be run in the
+- Use the mouse to specify the transforms in the sequence that they should be run in

-- When you have entered the transforms in the correct sequence, click Apply to associate this transform sequence with the selected printer.
+- When you have entered the transforms in the correct sequence, click OK to associate this transform sequence with the selected printer.